eslint-community/governance/GOVERNANCE.md

 * have proposed Collaborators or have possibility to be deemed a Primary project by the Core Team

-If project currentlu has an active maintainer it should be transfered and then:
+If project currently has an active maintainer it should be transfered and then:

 * the current maintainer should be willing to transfer the project to ESLint-Community

-If its an abandoned project that needs to be forked:
+If it's an abandoned project that needs to be forked:

 * It shouldn't have received an update in a substantial amount of time (eg. last 6 months) or it should present a major obstacle to the adoption of eg. a new major version of ESLint